rmclaren/bufr-query/docs/yaml.rst

     to make sure it makes sense for the dimension and that it is made up of repeated values for each occurrence of the sequence.
 The source field must be inside the dimension and be 1:1 with it.
+  * **labels** *(optional)* Manually override the labels that are assigned to this dimension.
+    The label is defined as a string pattern.
+Example: "1-5, 8" means 1, 2, 3, 4, 5, 8.
 * **variables** List of output variable objects to create.

   * **name** standardized pathname **group**/**var_name**.